There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 At the Fram Museum you can come on board the ship and see how the crew and their dogs managed to survive in the coldest and most dangerous places on earth - the Arctic and the Antarctic.
 The exhibition is translated into ten languages: English, French, German, Italian, Spanish, Russian, Japanese, Chinese, Korean and Norwegian.

-The Fram Museum also has a polar simulator where you can experience both the cold and the dangers of polar expeditions over 100 years ago.
+The Fram Museum also has a polar simulator where you can experience the cold and the dangers of polar expeditions more than 100 years ago.
 Next to the main building is the Gjøa building with exhibitions on the Arctic and the Northwest Passage.

 Combination ticket for the Norwegian Maritime Museum, Kon-Tiki and the Fram Museum